flatironinstitute/spikeforest/doc/join-spikeforest-download-channel.md

-## Join the spikeforest-download kachery-p2p channel
+## Joining the spikeforest-download kachery-p2p channel

 After you have installed kachery-p2p and have started a kachery-p2p daemon on your computer, you can join the spikeforest-download channel by running: